Unequal Error Protection for Digital Semantic Communication with Channel Coding: Introduction

 \end{itemize}

 The remainder of the paper is organized as follows.
-In Sec.~II, we describe the system model of a digital semantic communication scenario and introduce an end-to-end training method to extract bit-wise error protection levels.
+In Sec.~II, we describe the system model of a digital semantic communication scenario.
 In Sec.~III, we formulate a bit-level UEP problem and propose a repetition coding framework to solve this problem.
-In Sec.~IV, we develop a block-level UEP framework that groups semantic bits with similar protection levels.
+In Sec.~IV, we develop a block-level UEP framework that partitions semantic bits into short blocks with similar protection levels.
 In Sec.~V, we provide simulation results that validate the effectiveness of the proposed UEP frameworks across various datasets.
 Finally, in Sec.~VI, we present our conclusions and future research directions.